tprelog/iocage-mosquitto/README.md

 #### Installation

-**Mosquitto is available from the Communtity Plugins page on FreeNAS 11.3**
+**Mosquitto is available from the Community Plugins page on FreeNAS 11.3**

 ![img][FreeNAS_plugins]